 Types of Filters

-Filters in MYOB Advanced help you find the information you want to view in a table and include only the data you need in a generated report.
-To help you meet your changing information needs, MYOB Advanced has the following types of filters, each with different functionality: simple, quick, advanced, and ad hoc.
+Filters in MYOB Acumatica help you find the information you want to view in a table and include only the data you need in a generated report.
+To help you meet your changing information needs, MYOB Acumatica has the following types of filters, each with different functionality: simple, quick, advanced, and ad hoc.

-Note: All MYOB Advanced filters are form-specific—that is, if a filter is designed for one form, you cannot apply it to another form.
+All MYOB Acumatica filters are form-specific—that is, if a filter is designed for one form, you cannot apply it to another form.

 Simple Filters